gulshansainis/iteachfrontend/articles/html/what-is-html5-doctype.md

 ## HTML5 Valid doctypes

-We will be just talking about HTML5 doctypes here as, it is backward-compatible with previous versions of the specification.
+We will be just talking about HTML5 doctypes here as, it is latest and backward-compatible with previous versions of the specification.
 Doctype declaration is case insensitive, so any of following forms are valid HTML5 doctype declarations `<!DOCTYPE html>`, `<!doctype html>`, `<!doctype HTML>` or even `<!doctype Html>`.

 ## Is doctype mandatory